JosephEoff/josepheoff.github.io/_posts/2020-02-02-howtosolder-3tools.md

 |--------|
 |![Clippers](/assets/2020-02-02-howtosolder-3tools/clippers.jpg)|

 Don't steal them out of your bathroom - get an extra pair just for clipping wires.
-Get the ones with a straight cutting edge instead of the curved on if you can.
+Get the ones with a straight cutting edge instead of the curved one if you can.

 Don't use fingernail scissors, either.
 You'll ruin the scissors, and they don't cut wire well at all.